MohammedYazin-N/-Tech-Salary-Prediction-by-Machine-Learning/README.md

     Filtered out extreme salary values outside these bounds to prevent distortion in the model.

-🔹 4.
-Skewness Correction
+ 🔹Skewness Correction

            Analyzed the skewness of the target variable (salary_in_usd), which showed a strong right-skew.

            Applied log transformation (log1p) to reduce skewness and improve model performance.

-🔹 5.
-Data Type Conversion
+🔹  Data Type Conversion

            Ensured appropriate data types for each column (e.g., converting categorical columns to object or category).

-🔹 6.
-Categorical Feature Encoding
+🔹  Categorical Feature Encoding
       Converted categorical variables like job_title, company_size, etc., into numerical format using  One-Hot Encoding as required.

-🔹 7.
-Feature Scaling Applied StandardScaler  to training Data
+🔹  Feature Scaling Applied StandardScaler  to training Data

 This standardization ensures consistent scale for models sensitive to feature magnitude

-🔹 8.
-Train/Test Split Split data into 80% training and 20% testing sets
+🔹  Train/Test Split Split data into 80% training and 20% testing sets

 ✅ Current Project Status ✔ Preprocessing complete ⏳